Frasan00/typeorm-ts/README.md

 # typeorm-ts

-- This is a typeorm for node.js that simplifies Sqql Entities and Queries on the database
+- This is a typeorm for node.js that simplifies Sql Entities and Queries on the database
 - For now, it only supports mysql databases

+# To Do